-CHARLOTTE, N.C. & SAN FRANCISCO–(BUSINESS WIRE)–Trellis Energy and North Carolina-based Duke Energy announced today that Duke Energy has merged its upstream and downstream supply and transaction applications into a single system, a first for a natural gas local distribution company in the United States.
+CHARLOTTE, N.C. & SAN FRANCISCO – December 3, 2020 -(BUSINESS WIRE)–Trellis Energy and North Carolina-based Duke Energy announced today that Duke Energy has merged its upstream and downstream supply and transaction applications into a single system, a first for a natural gas local distribution company in the United States.

 The Trellis Energy Transaction Management System (ETMS) merges into one platform Duke Energy’s contract management, demand forecasting, supply logistics, invoice reconciliation, distribution choice and large volume commercial and industrial billing across jurisdictions in five states: Duke Energy’s Ohio and Kentucky jurisdictions and Piedmont Natural Gas service territories in North Carolina, South Carolina and Tennessee.
 The Gas Transaction Information System (GTIS) provides hourly usage meters for the company’s large-volume natural gas customers, allowing them to more accurately manage their energy needs.